bostoncleek/ergodic_exploration/README.md

 ## Collision Detection
 To detect obstacle cells in the occupancy grid [Bresenham's circle](http://members.chello.at/~easyfilter/bresenham.html) algorithm is used.
 The robot's base is modeled at a circle.
 If there are obstacles within a threshold of the robot's bounding radius the robot is considered to be in a collision state.

-Bellow the robot was given a control signal to drive forward.
+Below the robot was given a control signal to drive forward.
 This control sends the robot on a collision course with two obstacles.
 The dynamic window approach finds a twist capable of maneuvering the robot around each obstacle.

 <p align="center">
   <img src="media/dwa_test.gif" width="500" height="300"/>